 Creative Commons (CC) licensed images (http://creativecommons.org/about) are still protected under the country’s intellectual property laws.
 There is indeed an owner who has copyright, but has allowed his/her work to be used by anyone for personal, educational or non-profit non-commercial purposes.
 There are different types of CC licenses, and depending on the authorisation granted, images can be copied, distributed, or altered, provided that the owner of the work is acknowledged.
 Note that this attribution is not needed for images in the public domain.

 Public domain images are works not protected under intellectual property laws.
 They are images whose copyrights have expired or their creators can no longer claim exclusive rights over them; the public now owns the work.
 Anyone can then display, copy, manipulate or distribute them.
 Next time you Google search images, consider using the search tool button to filter images by license labelled for: reuse, reuse with modification, non-commercial reuse with modification or non-commercial reuse.

 Alternatively, take your own photos.
 Everyone has a digital camera or a smartphone with a camera.
 The problem is that not everyone has the time to take them!
-That’s when media agencies buy expensive subscriptions to stock banks; this allows agencies to search among millions of images, and use and reuse them for any purpose and client, anytime.
+That’s when media agencies buy expensive subscriptions to stock banks; this allows agencies to search among millions of images, and use them for any purpose and client, anytime.